DASH: Faster Shampoo via Batched Block Preconditioning and Efficient Inverse-Root Solvers: Experimental Results

-For $B=1024$, \method reduces the running time from $666$ms to $149$ms ($4.47\times$ lower) for FP32 and from $471$ms to $138$ms ($3.41\times$ lower) for FP16.
-We can again cross-compare the running time of \DIST-\CN-FP32 of $666$ms with \method-\CN-FP16 of $138$ms ($4.83\times$ lower), which is the highest relative improvement in running time in our evaluation.
+For $B=1024$, \method reduces the running time from $666$ms to $149$ms for LW-version ($4.47\times$ faster) and to $136$ms for GPU-version ($4.90\times$ faster) for FP32.
+For FP16, the reduction in running time is from $471$ms to $138$ms for the LW-version ($3.41\times$ faster) and to $119$ms for the GPU-version ($3.96\times$ faster).
+We can again cross-compare the running time of \DIST-\CN-FP32 of $666$ms with \method-\CN-FP16 with the GPU-version of $119$ms ($5.6\times$ faster), which is the highest relative improvement in running time in our evaluation.
 These results highlight that the block strategy and half-precision iterations provide a substantial reduction in runtime while preserving model performance.

 In our experiments we omitted the Power-Iteration scaling for \CN because it does not affect the results in any way.
 The high precision of FP16 format leads to no loss in validation perplexity and, as expected, it improves the running time.
 We also experimented with BF16 instead of FP16 and the \CN method diverges.
 This is caused by the lower precision of the BF16 format, despite having the same range as FP32.